-Firms are increasingly using client portals as relationship hubs offering portfolio information, thought-leadership content and omni-channel communication options.
-The depth and customisability of these platforms is giving back undreamt-of riches in client insight.
+Firms are increasingly using client portals as relationship hubs offering portfolio information, thought-leadership content and omnichannel communication options.
+The depth and customisability of these platforms are giving back undreamt-of riches in client insight.

 Beyond enhancing the client experience by personalising what investors get from their portals, the real leaders are drinking deep from the data font by analysing their behaviour while using them too.
 They are reading the patterns indicating clients are worried (or even at risk) to ensure advisors are always on the front foot in reaching out and making recommendations.

 Digital leaders are drinking deep from the data font by analysing investor's behaviour